mananyev/portfolio-performance-tracking/README.md

 In order to avoid hitting rate limitation when getting more stocks data (e.g. by adding more indices and their constituents links), consider adding smaller indices into the JSON file with links to index constituents.

+### 4.4 Regional Market Analysis

+Some markets may have overlapping assets constituning the major index.
+For example, some DAX constituents can be found in STOXX 50 Europe (Adidas, `ADS.DE` and others).
+Although the list for regional constituents is available in the external tables, it requires extra effort to generate corresponding retional market breakdowns (with returns and corresponding statistics of interest).

-### 4.4 Analysis Limitation
+### 4.5 Analysis Limitation

-Currently, only the following graphs are included into the dashboard:

-* (current) portfolio composition,
-* net gain and cumulative returns dynamics,
-* risk-return profile of the portfolio, its components, and all the tickers in the database.
+Currently, the analysis is limited to the calculation of returns, net gains, and risk-return profiles.

-### 4.5 Resource Requirements Limitation
+### 4.6 Resource Requirements Limitation

 I tried running this project locally on a standard `e2-medium` VM (2 vCPU, 1 core, 4 GB memory) with a 10 GB drive, and the initial backfill execution (most important one) failed due to memory issues.

-Running the same local setup on a `e2-standard-4` VM (4 vCPUs, 16 GB Memory) with extra disk space (20 GB total) went well until it failed because of the failure to connect to `host.docker.internal` (problem not solved yet).
+Running the same local setup on a `e2-standard-4` VM (4 vCPUs, 16 GB Memory) with extra disk space (20 GB total) went well with no issues.

-Running from the scratch on a local Windows machine goes with no issues.

 ## 5. Future Steps

-The main purpose for this data pipeline is to be used for training ML models to optimize portfolio selection.
+The main purpose for this data pipeline is to create a well-rounded clean database with financial data on daily trading prices and volumes.
+The data will later be used for training ML models to optimize portfolio selection.
-The data base with returns and individual ticker statistics is created with this project, alongside with a dashboard showing key metrics.
+Although the main goal is achieved with the current implementation, I believe it can be further greatly improved.
 Major improvement steps, as I envision them, include:

 1. An easy way to load a custom portfolio

     1. assuming an ML model producing an output with tickers (components), their transaction date, and traded volume (similar to the [example portfolio](./src/inputs/portfolio.json)), this pipeline needs to read the file from a local/cloud storage.

 2. A benchmark functionality:

     1. Country/region indices, custom portfolios, or backtesting portfolios suggested by an ML model.
+    2. Regional markets performance.

+3. GitHub Actions for CI/CD.
+4. Documentation and tests for dbt models.

+## 6. Acknowledgements

+I would like to express my sincere gratitute to [DataTalksClub](https://github.com/DataTalksClub/), and [Alexey Grigoriev](https://www.linkedin.com/in/agrigorev) in particular, for the opportunity to learn and put the skills to practice with the Data Engineering Zoomcamp (check their [repo](https://github.com/DataTalksClub/data-engineering-zoomcamp) for the fantastic set of learning materials!).
+Special thanks to all the coaches and lecturers who supported this course.
+Finally, big thanks to the community for the engagement and the support.